koltyakov/gosip/README.md

 ## Secrets encoding

 When storing credential in local `private.json` files, which can be handy in local development scenarios, we strongly recommend to encode secrets such as `password` or `clientSecret` using [cpass](./cmd/cpass/README.md).
-Cpass converts a secret to an encrypted representation which can only be decrypted on the same machine where it was generated.
-This minimize incidental leaks, i.e. with git commits.
+Class converts a secret to an encrypted representation, which can only be decrypted on the same machine where it was generated.
+That reduces accidental leaks, e.g. together with git commits.

 ## Reference

 Many auth flows have been "copied" from [node-sp-auth](https://github.com/s-kainet/node-sp-auth) library (used as a blueprint), which we intensively use in Node.js ecosystem for years.

-Fluent API and wrapper syntax are inspired by [PnPjs](https://github.com/pnp/pnpjs) which is also the first-class citizen on almost all our Node.js and front-end projects with SharePoint involved.
+Fluent API and wrapper syntax are inspired by [PnPjs](https://github.com/pnp/pnpjs), which is also the first-class citizen on almost all our Node.js and front-end projects with SharePoint involved.

 ## License